 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 The student is required to answer questions with a minimum 250-word thread based on that particular module/week’s audio and video resources.
 Students will also be required to post a minimum of two (2) replies of 100 words each to other students’ threads.
 Please see the specific assignment instructions included with the course materials.
+(MLOs: A,B,C,D,E,F)